firmai/firmai/TEMPLATE.md

 ### Hi there 👋
 I'm Derek, a software developer and machine learning researcher in management sciences and finance, currently working on:

- - Synthetic data generation, agent-based simulators, and asset management using machine learning; with
+ - Synthetic data generation, agent-based simulators, forecasting, and asset management using machine learning; with
  - Quantitative funds, multinational investment banks, financial market authorities, the office of national statistics, and other british government departments.

 <table width="100%">